DutchGhost/zigiffy/README.md

 Rust FFI with Zig

 This is a project grown out of curiosity in Rust and Zig.
 The idea is to make Rust interact with Zig code.
-This works, because Rust can call C code, and Zig can compile to C.
+This works, because both languages have the ability to make use of C FFI.

 The name 'zigiffy' is a combination of 'Zig' and 'FFI'.